MockingbirdME/flax-rpg/server/documentation-old/05 - Skill Checks/markdown.md

 11. Compare the roll total to the difficulty of the skill check and determine results.

 ### Bonus and Penalty Die types and effects
+* penalty die - subtract one from the skill check total.
+* skilled die - add one to the skill check total.
+* mastery die - add two to the skill check total.
+* reckless die - lose one point of defense, if both dice are reckless lose one point of max defense instead.
+* focus die - lose one point of willpower, if both dice are focus dice lose one point of max willpower instead.

 ## Difficulties:
 * 6-7 - very easy